nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `timetable_date date/YYYY-mm-DD`

 * Shows timetable of the week containing the given date.
+* Date must be valid and must only contains numeric characters and spaces.
-* Date must be valid.
+* Date must be of format: YYYY-mm-DD.
-* This is the one and only command that Timetable Window can access (identical format).
+* Along with `help` and `exit`, this is the one and only "special" command that Timetable Window can access (identical format).

 Examples:
 * `timetable_date date/2023-03-16` shows timetable of jobs in week from 13th - 19th March 2023.